 stock or Custom?

-I offer custom-built Greenland paddles as well as stock paddles.
-The prices are the same.
-The advantage to buying a stock paddle is the turnaround time is much shorter (typically about a week to your door), and you are dealing with known qualities.
+I offer custom-built Greenland paddles as well as stock paddles. (edit: custom paddle orders are temporarily suspended) The prices are the same.
+The advantage to buying a stock paddle is the turnaround time is much shorter, and you are dealing with known qualities.
 For example, in the store I show actual photos of the paddle being offered, with finished weight, critical dimensions, and a comment from me.
 However, people and boats are infinitely variable, and often I will need to build a custom paddle to fit your needs.
 In that case you'll have to wait about 3-5 weeks for your paddle to arrive.
 Contact me and we'll discuss it.
 General sizing information here.

 About the paddles: